The Family Jewels (Marina and the Diamonds album): Singles

 "Obsessions" and "Mowgli's Road" were Diamandis' first singles, released as a double A-side in 7-inch format on 16 February 2009.
 "Mowgli's Road" was later released digitally on 13 November 2009, pairing with a cover of Late of the Pier's "Space and the Woods".
-She chose "Mowlig's Road" as an "uncommercial" taster due to its oddness, but it received attention after being shared by the likes of Perez Hilton and Kanye West.
+She chose "Mowgli's Road" as an "uncommercial" taster due to its oddness, but it received attention after being shared by the likes of Perez Hilton and Kanye West.

 "Hollywood" was released as the album's second single and Diamandis' first major release on 1 February 2010.
 It reached number 12 on the UK Singles Chart.
 It was followed on 26 April by "I Am Not a Robot", which peaked at number 26 on the same listing.
 "Oh No!" was released as the album's fourth single on 2 August only in the UK and Ireland; it charted at number 38.
 "Shampain" was released as the album's fifth and final single on 11 October, again only in the same region, and reached number 141 in the UK.
 "I Am Not a Robot" was nominated for the 2010 Popjustice £20 Music Prize for best British single, eventually losing to "Kickstarts" by Example.